Home Inspections, Radon Testing, and Infrared Thermography?

 Here are a few commonly asked questions about home inspections.

 We highly encourage clients to be present throughout the inspection so the inspector can explain the important findings and the perspective homeowner can ask any questions or concerns they may have.
+This may be the most amount of time you can spend on the property once under contract so most clients use this time to get a feel for the property.

 Depending on the size/square footage, year, and condition of the inspections property; inspections can take anywhere from three to six hours depending upon the size of the home, condition of the home and ancillary services provided.
 Call us today at 303-676-8006 for a more precise timeline and availability or schedule online.